JeyDotC/Hirudo/README.md

 There are three implementations up to now:

 * The Joomla! version that works as a component [Supported versions: 1.5, 1.6(not tested), 1.7, 2.5].
-* The Drupal version that works as a module [Supported versions: 6.x, 7.x, 8.x].
+* The Drupal version that works as a module and creates a block [Supported versions: 6.x, 7.x, 8.x].
 * The Stand alone version that can live by itself.

 ### About the name